jysonganan/progress-app/README.md

 A demo Dash app for task progress tracking.

-It includes 3 major components in the app:
+It includes 3 major interactive components in the app:

 1. Gantt Chart visualization